Sandy1811/ParlAI/resources/book_doctor_appointment/nlu_training_data.md

 - arrange appointment?
 - do you want to see the doctor then?
 - make booking?
+- The time slot is available.
+- available
+- slot is available
+- doctor is available

 ## intent:doctor_inform_booking_succesful
 - Excellent, this is all booked for you now.